 Throughout the hilarious events that ensue, she befriends many of her quirky schoolmates, including her seemingly shameless fellow assistant, Mikoto Mikoshiba, and the "Prince of the School," Yuu Kashima.
 Gekkan Shoujo Nozaki-kun follows Chiyo as she strives to help Nozaki with his manga and hopes that he will eventually notice her feelings.

 Gekkan Shoujo Nozaki-kun is about a girl named Chiyo who tries to confess to her crush.
 He misunderstands her confession and decides to take her as his assistant, because, as it turns out, he is a romance manga author, and he seeks inspiration from the people he knows to create his characters.
-Hilarity presumably ensues.
+Hilarity is supposed to ensue, but doesn't really.

 Despite premises like that having been done before, I thought that was an interesting idea.
 However, at the same time, I was also cautiously optimistic because a lot of comedy anime tends to get stale before long, because they reuse the same jokes over and over again for the characters.
 Unfortunately, that's the case with this show.